Tom-PIT/Connected.Docs/en/Assets/CodeLists/SemiProducts.md

 If confirmed, the semiproduct is permanently removed; otherwise, the system keeps the record unchanged.

 > [!NOTE]
->A semi product can be deleted only if it is not referenced by dependent entries, such as stock movements, documents, production structures, or other material relationships.
+> A semi product can be deleted only if it is not referenced by dependent entries, such as stock movements, documents, production structures, or other material relationships.

+---